 - Brussels sprouts

 Lactose intolerance is a condition that may also contribute to abdominal bloating.
-Many people are unable to digest lactose, which is the sugar that is found in milk.
-This is more common in adults, but some children may also be found to be lactose intolerant.
+Many people are unable to digest lactose, which is the sugar that is found in cow's milk.
+This condition is more common in adults, but some children (especially over the age of 2) may also be found to be lactose intolerant.
 Lactose intolerance is different than a true milk allergy.
 Avoiding foods with milk, such as ice cream or cheese, can help avoid the problem, but this is not always practical or desirable.
 Today several products are available which are lactose-free or can help lactose-intolerant people to digest the lactose that is found in milk products.

 Treatments for Bloating